 Newborns and young infants are especially vulnerable to infectious diseases, particularly pertussis (whooping cough) and influenza.
-If your baby were to contract either of these, her life could be threatened and she could end up in the hospital.
+If your baby were to contract either of these, their life could be threatened, and they could end up in the hospital.

 Pertussis is especially risky for newborns because routine immunization doesn’t start until 2 months of age and it takes more than one vaccination to get full immunity.
 Also, babies don’t routinely get flu shots until at least 6 months old.
 So, how do you protect your baby from these potentially deadly infections in the meantime?

 Public health and medical experts alike are now recommending that parents build a cocoon of protection around their newborns and infants.
 This means everyone who will be around the baby—family, babysitters, friends—needs to be current on all vaccines, which surrounds the baby with “herd” immunity.

 Adults need the seasonal flu vaccine each year.
 And, the pertussis vaccines that we all received as children don’t last a lifetime.
 Currently, the CDC recommends pertussis vaccination or a booster for the following:

 Prepare for your baby’s birth by having dad, grandparents and babysitters vaccinated ahead of time.